hashicorp/katakoda/terraform-organize-configuration-workshop/intro.md

 # Organize Terraform Configuration

-In this workshop, you'll organize Terraform configuration using an example configuration that manages static websites hosted in AWS S3.
+In this workshop, you will organize Terraform configuration by starting with an example monolithic project that manages static websites hosted in AWS S3, and refactoring it using four strategies:

-This workshop consists of five steps.

-1. Start with a monolithic Terraform configuration
-1. Split your configuration into multiple files
+1. Split the configuration into multiple files
 1. Separate state with Terraform Workspaces
-1. Separate your infrastructure into separate project directories
+1. Separate the configuration into separate project directories
-1. Refactor and simplify your configuration using a module
+1. Refactor and simplify the configuration using a module